 Kokedama is a great combination of simplicity, naturalness and original form.
 With a small amount of work, you can create an extraordinary natural ornament that will cheer us up for a long time.

 Kokedama might be made from different houseplant from ferns, spider plants to bonsais.
-On custom request we are able to create kokedamos of most of those species, but in our online shop we sell only kokedama with Peperomia angulata, evergreen succulent.
+On custom request, we are able to create kokedamas of most of those species, but in our online shop we sell only kokedama with Peperomia angulata, evergreen succulent.
 Peperomia is a hardy plant, with easy to meet requirements so it is a perfect plant to start your journey as well as with kokedamas as with houseplant in general.
-Click here and find the best cleaning services in indianapolis.